 3. Saute the Blended Seasoning Together with Galangal

-Heat up your pan together with 2 tbsp vegetable oil.
+Heat your pan together with 2 tbsp vegetable oil.
 The heat setting I use in my induction cooker here is around 120°.
 Put the blended mixture into the pan together with the galangal.
 Saute them until the fragrance or until all of the herbs are fully cooked.
 Please don’t leave the pan during this stage.
 Continue mixing it using the spatula to make sure everything is evenly cooked.
 If you forget to sauté your candle nuts before you blend them, you need to saute them longer.
 Ensure you don’t overdo it until all the herbs are blended.

 Note: